Oyster card: Travelcards

 Season Travelcards within zones 1-9, Watford Junction, Hertford East / Broxbourne, and Shenfield can be loaded onto an Oyster card.
 For journeys totally within the zones covered by the Travelcard, no additional fare is deducted.
-However, if the default route is assumed to go through zone 1, and the Travelcard doesn't cover zone 1, the user must tell the system that zone 1 is avoided by touching a pink reader when changing trains using a route which doesn't pass through zone 1, otherwise an additional zone 1 fare is deducted.
-Because of how the system work, an Oyster Travelcard covering Hertford East / Broxbourne can also be used at Watford Junction, and an Oyster Travelcard covering Shenfield can also be used at Watford Junction, Hertford East and Broxbourne, as internally Watford Junction is in zone 10, Hertford East and Broxbourne is in zone 11 and Shenfield is in zone 12.
+However, if the default route is assumed to go through zone 1, and the Travelcard doesn't cover zone 1, the user must tell the system that zone 1 is avoided by touching a pink reader when changing trains using a route which doesn't pass through zone 1; otherwise an additional zone 1 fare is deducted.
+Because of how the system works, an Oyster Travelcard covering Hertford East / Broxbourne can also be used at Watford Junction, and an Oyster Travelcard covering Shenfield can also be used at Watford Junction, Hertford East and Broxbourne, as internally Watford Junction is in zone 10, Hertford East and Broxbourne are in zone 11 and Shenfield is in zone 12.
 This extra availability doesn't extend to paper Travelcards.

 For journeys partially within the Travelcard coverage, an extension fare, corresponding to the extra zones used, is charged from the PAYG balance.
 If the PAYG balance is negative, the Oyster card can no longer be used for travel even within the zones covered until it is restored to zero or above by topping up.

 Railcard discount

-Holders of Disabled Persons, HM Forces, Senior, 16–25, 26-30 National Rail Railcards and Annual Gold Cards (as of 23 May 2010) receive a 34% reduction in the off-peak PAYG fares and price cap; Railcard discounts can be loaded on at London Underground ticket machines (with help from a member of staff).
+Holders of Disabled Persons, HM Forces, Senior, 16–25, 26–30, and Annual Gold Railcards receive a 1/3 discount on off-peak PAYG fares and the off-peak daily cap (Disabled Persons railcard includes the same discount for both peak and off-peak).
+Railcard discounts can be added at London Underground, some London Overground and some Elizabeth line stations ticket machines with staff assistance.

 Bus and tram discount

-On 20 August 2007, a 'Bus and Tram Discount photocard' was launched for London Oyster card users who received Income Support.
-It allows cardholders to pay £0.75 for a single bus journey (capped at £2.25 per day), and to buy half price period bus passes.
+On 20 August 2007, a 'Bus and Tram Discount photocard' was launched for London Oyster card users who receive Income Support.
+As of December 2025, it allows cardholders to pay £0.85 for a single bus journey (capped at £2.55 per day), and to buy half-price bus passes (7 Day or Monthly, not available for Annual).

 This was originally the result of a deal between Transport for London and Petróleos de Venezuela to provide fuel for London Buses at a 20% discount.
-In return Transport for London agreed to open an office in the Venezuelan capital Caracas to offer expertise on town planning, tourism, public protection and environmental issues.
+In return, Transport for London agreed to open an office in the Venezuelan capital Caracas to offer expertise on town planning, tourism, public protection and environmental issues.
 The deal with Venezuela was ended by Mayor Boris Johnson shortly after he took office, and the Bus and Tram Discount photocard scheme closed to new applications on 20 August 2008; Johnson said that "TfL will honour the discount [on existing cards] until the six-month time periods on cards have run out".

 The Bus and Tram Discount Scheme reopened on 2 January 2009, this time funded by London fare payers.
 The scheme has been extended to people receiving Employment and Support Allowance (ESA) and to those receiving Jobseeker's Allowance for 13 weeks or more.